ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]` Write a short program consisting of an `if-else` statement.
+1. Write a short program consisting of an `if-else` statement.
 In the block to be executed if the condition is true, show 3 positive icons for 500 ms each.
 In the block to be executed if the condition is false, show 3 negative icons for 50 ms each.
-2. `[<lernact-prac>]` Write an expression that comes up true between the condition parentheses, and program the micro:bit.
+2. Write an expression that comes up true between the condition parentheses, and program the micro:bit.
-3. `[<lernact-prac>]` Write an expression that comes up false between the condition parentheses, and program the micro:bit.
+3. Write an expression that comes up false between the condition parentheses, and program the micro:bit.

 #### 3. Present
 [[toc](#table-of-contents)]